-- a Notices of meetings - i.
-The notice (including how the meeting may be accessed virtually, if applicable) must be published electronically and in a conspicuous place in the community at least three clear days before the meeting, or if the meeting is convened at shorter notice, at the time it is convened. - ii.
-If a member wants to receive the summons in writing rather than electronically to the address allocated to them or notified as their address to the clerk, they must give notice in writing to the clerk and specify the postal address to which the summons should be sent.

-iii.
-In exceptional circumstances, a meeting of a committee or sub-committee of the council may be called at shorter notice.
+A Notices of meetings i.
+The notice (including how the meeting may be accessed virtually, if applicable) must be published electronically and in a conspicuous place in the community at least three clear days before the meeting, or if the meeting; ii.If a member wants to receive the summons in writing rather than electronically to the address allocated to them or notified as their address to the clerk, they must give notice in writing 7 to the clerk and specify the postal address to which the summons should be sent; iii.
+In exceptional circumstances, a meeting of a committee or subcommittee of the council may be called at shorter notice.
 In which case, notices should be published with at least 24 hours' notice.